PseudoKode78/cXml/Readme.md

 result = SerializeHelper.SerializeString<InvoiceDetailRequest>(ref request, out success, xmlHeader, cXmlDTD);
 ```

-Note:
+Please Note:
-If you receive an error that the endpoint is not available, you may need to run Visual Studio as Administrator.
+If you receive an error that the endpoint is not available duging debug then you may need to run Visual Studio as Administrator.
+This is a known issue when connecting to API endpoints with Visual Studio.